NHL Seattle analytics guru Alexandra Mandrycky details advanced statistics for the average fan

 Those seeking illumination on the best Corsi percentage players can find them on NHL.com under the “SAT %’’ field, which tracks it in five-on-five situations.

-As of Wednesday, Los Angeles Kings defenseman Sean Walker led everyone with at least nine games played at 65.58% — meaning his team attempts shots nearly two-thirds of the time he plays.
+As of Wednesday, Los Angeles Kings defenseman Sean Walker led everyone with at least nine games played at 65.58% — meaning nearly two-thirds of the shot attempts are n his team’s favor when he plays.
 The Carolina Hurricanes had the most players in the top-10, with Teuvo Teravainen second at 65.41%, Sebastian Aho fourth at 62.16% and Nino Neiderreiter seventh at 61.31%.

 Not surprisingly, the Hurricanes were No. 2 overall with their players averaging 55.47%.
 The Philadelphia Flyers led all teams at 57.98% while the New York Rangers were dead last at 42.45%.